obrien-matthew/sample_code/databases/safehaven_app/README.md

 ## Database Design

-Our database uses four datasets (crime, AirBnB listings, and apartment listings from Redfin and apartments.com) to help the user find an appropriate place to live.
+Our database uses four datasets (crime, AirBnB listings, apartment listings from Redfin, and apartments.com) to help the user find an appropriate place to live.
 To enhance data compatibility between the crime and AirBnB/apartment data, crime latitude/longitude coordinates are mapped to a zip code and stored in a location table referenced by the four datasets as a foreign key.
 The housing datasets already contained zip codes, so they were simply converted to correspond